 The pomegranate is a historic fruit, name-dropped in the Bible and Greek mythology.
-Sweet, tart and bright-red, the thick-skinned fruit makes a delicious treat, whether you eat the arils (the edible seeds) you find inside or juice them.
+Sweet, tart and bright-red, the thick-skinned fruit is a delicious treat, whether you eat the arils (the edible seeds) you find inside or juice them.
 But don’t forget the pomegranate’s application in cocktails.
 Its unique flavor works with a variety of liquors and during all seasons, sprucing up wintry whiskey drinks, summery gin drinks and everything between.

 The Hearts of Pom is a simple variation on the classic Margarita that adds pomegranate juice to the holy trinity of tequila, orange liqueur and lime.
 Extract that juice straight from the raw fruit for an extra-fresh dose of pomegranate, or you can purchase a high-quality bottled version and achieve good results.